Find Affordable College Courses

 Bachelor’s Degrees in Health Care Management

 There are 447 colleges and univerities across the nation that offer a bachelor's degree in health care management.
-This degree is more popular with female students, and about 46% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 1.2% of health care management graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 48% were students from underrepresented racial-ethnic groups.
+Also, 0.8% of health care management graduates were international students.

 Education Levels of Health Care Management Majors

-In 2020-2021, 14,169 bachelor's degrees were awarded to health care management majors.
+During the most recent year for which data is available, 12,504 people earned their bachelor's degree in health care management.
 This earns it the #3 spot on the list of the most popular bachelor's degree programs in the nation.

 The following table shows the number of diplomas awarded in health care management at each degree level.